Tightening Quantum Speed Limits for Almost All States

 Combining the Mandelstam-Tamm result with the results by Margolus and Levitin, along with elements of quantum state space geometry~\cite{Bengtsson2008}, leads to a \textit{unified QSL}~\cite{Levitin2009}.
-It bounds the shortest time required to evolve a (mixed) state $\rho$ to another state $\sigma$ by means of a unitary operator $U_t$ generated by some time-dependent Hamiltonian $H_t$, is bounded from below by
+It bounds the shortest time required to evolve a (mixed) state $\rho$ to another state $\sigma$ by means of a unitary operator $U_t$ generated by some time-dependent Hamiltonian $H_t$